Kansas’s Commercial Driver’s License Laws

 The requirements to obtain a Kansas CDL and the reasons for disqualification.

 Whether used for farming, delivery, or transportation, Kansas issues commercial driver's licenses (CDLs) to authorize the operation of different commercial motor vehicles (CMVs).
 Each license has different rules and requirements and can be revoked for rule violations.
-This article outlines the requirements for obtaining the different types of commercial licenses and violations that could lead to license revocation.
+This article outlines the requirements for obtaining the different types of commercial licenses and the violations that could lead to license revocation.

-Kansas considers a CMV to be any vehicle designed to carry hazardous materials, 16 or more passengers, or that weighs 26,001 or more pounds.
-Firetrucks, military vehicles, and private-use CMVs (RVs) are exempt from licensing requirements.
+Fire trucks, military vehicles, and private-use CMVs (RVs) are exempt from licensing requirements.
 Farm owners are also exempt when operating farm equipment in-state or within 150 miles of the farm.
+(Kan.
+Stat.
+Ann. § 8-2,127 (2024).)

-License classes.
 There are three classes of CDLs based on the weight of the truck and/or trailer(s).

 Combined Weight